stehrn/go-java/README.md

 #### Large thread stack size
 OS threads have a high memory footprint because each thread has a fixed (stack) size - the (64-bit) default is 1MB, and whilst this can be reduced using the `-Xss` flag, setting it too low will lead to a runtime `StackOverflowError`, at this point you need to increase stack size, or re-write the code to use less stack space (e.g. remove recursive method calls).

+As you continue to create more and more threads, if you don't hit the OS thread limit, you'll eventually exhaust the native memory available for thread stacks and get the same `OutOfMemoryError` as above.
+Reducing the stack size can help here, but at the risk of a `StackOverflowError`!

 #### Slow scheduling
 Another side effect of using OS threads is the performance impact introduced by OS kernel based thread scheduling (i.e. assigning hardware resources to them).

-There will typically be more Java threads than there are OS threads (cores), this is where the OS scheduler comes in, it will will try and give each thread a fair share of the CPU time.
-If a thread goes into a wait state (e.g. waiting for a database call), the thread will be marked as paused and a different thread is allocated to the OS thread - this is known as a context switch.
+There will typically be more runnable Java threads than there are OS threads (cores), this is where the OS scheduler comes in, it will will try and give each thread a fair share of the CPU time, and eventually preempt a running thread so another can use the CPU.
+If a thread blocks (e.g. waiting on a lock or blocking I/O) the OS will usually suspend it and switch it out with another one.
+Both of these are examples of a _context switch_.

-TODO: so what is cost here?
+A context switch is not free as it involves both the OS and the JVM, and when the new thread is switched in, it's unlikely the data it needs is in the processor local cache/register, resulting in lots of (slow) reads through to main memory.

 #### Slow creation
-Creating Threads  requires allocating OS resources, which is slow.
+Creating Threads is expensive as it requires allocating OS resources, which is slow.

-Things which cost a lot to create are typically pooled, and that's why we have the various flavours of `ExecutorService`.
-And if there's not enough threads in the pool to support the all the concurrent tasks that needs to run at a single point in time?
+Resources that cost a lot to create are typically pooled, and that's why we have the various flavours of `ExecutorService`.
+And if there's not enough threads in the pool to support all the concurrent tasks that need to run?
 They generally have to wait in line, with the risk of been rejected.
 Asynchronous programming is an approach to address this, but not everything fits this approach.

 #### So what can we do?
 This is probably as good as it gets, a cached thread pool that will create new threads as needed, but will reuse previously constructed threads when they are available - the only limitation for a cached thread pool is the available system resources, as we've observed already when we ran out of native OS threads.